lastweek/fpga_readings/xilinx_lessons_vivado.md

 This explains.
 My CMTs are in two different clock regions.
 To fix the issue, I modified both reference designs and added one CMT at top-level, whose output clocks are used to drive both MAC and MIG.

+-
+YS
+Jan 26, 2019

+## Importance of Testbench

+So I was merging the MAC and MIG part, along with some logic.
+In order to do that, I did some hacking and added some Verilog glue code.
+Besides, I have to change the MAC reference design a little bit to use the new AXI-S interface.
+Initial merging does not work.
+I was not good at writing verilog and lazy enough to construct a new TB for the changed MAC.
+I was trying to use ILA to debug, all the way after rounds and rounds of Synthesis&Implementation.
+I could go take a shower during the compilation time.

+I stop wasting my time and take a step back to modify the MAC's original TB.
+I changed it to accomadate the new AXI-S interface.
+And bang, I got the bug: an `axi_s_rst` signal was not assigned, it was at `Z` state.
+Stupid like that.

+This is pretty much like an uninitialized variable in C, but in the parameter list.
+GCC won't complain it for sure.
+But for Verilog, this output port has to be assigned to something, isn't the compiler supposed to give a warning or error or something?

+Anyhow, the takeaway lesson is: Life is short, write testbench.
+Don't do that stupid `Synthesis->Implementation->In-system Debug` thing.

+-
+YS
+Jan 27, 2019